Hack-with-Github/Awesome-Hacking/README.md

 [AppSec](https://github.com/paragonie/awesome-appsec)								| Resources for learning about application security [Bug Bounty](https://github.com/djadmin/awesome-bug-bounty) 						| List of Bug Bounty Programs and write-ups from the Bug Bounty hunters
-[CTF](https://github.com/apsdehal/awesome-ctf) 										| List of CTF frameworks, libraries, resources and softwares [DevSecOps](https://github.com/devsecops/awesome-devsecops) 						| List of awesome DevSecOps tools with the help from community experiments and contributions
+[CTF](https://github.com/apsdehal/awesome-ctf) 										| List of CTF frameworks, libraries, resources and softwares [Cyber Skills](https://github.com/joe-shenouda/awesome-cyber-skills) | Curated list of hacking environments where you can train your cyber skills legally and safely
+[DevSecOps](https://github.com/devsecops/awesome-devsecops) 						| List of awesome DevSecOps tools with the help from community experiments and contributions
 [Exploit Development](https://github.com/FabioBaroni/awesome-exploit-development) 	| Resources for learning about Exploit Development
 [Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) 								| List of fuzzing resources for learning Fuzzing and initial phases of Exploit Development like root cause analysis